moinwiki/moin/docs/admin/configure.rst

 To try it out, change configuration, restart moin and then use some non-ASCII username (like with german umlauts or accented characters).
 If moin does not crash (log a Unicode Error), you have likely found the correct coding.

+For users configuring GivenAuth on Apache, an example virtual host configuration file is included with MoinMoin in `docs/examples/deployment/moin-http-basic-auth.conf`.

 OpenID
 ------